-For all overseas applicants, please understand that due to travel restrictions caused by the coronavirus, our ability to bring people over to Japan as planned does remain challenging, and visa and entry regulations can change at any time so please remain diligent and stay aware of any new changes.
+For all overseas applicants, please understand that due to travel restrictions caused by the coronavirus our ability to bring people over to Japan as planned does remain challenging, especially when visa and entry regulations can change at any time, so please remain diligent and stay aware of any new changes.

 As of December 1st, Japan has further enhanced the entry restrictions as a cautionary move in response to the Omicron variant of Covid-19.
 These measures halt all new visa applications and prevent anyone from entering Japan except for current residents and Japanese Nationals.
 The new restrictions are in place until the end of December, when the government will re-evaluate the situation at that time and decide to end or extend them.

 As of January 11th, 2022, Japan has announced an extension of the border restrictions until the end of February.
 This decision was made as a cautionary measure due to the rise in cases from the Omicron variant in Japan.

 At this time, we are cautiously optimistic that we will still be able to bring people from overseas in March.
 This is based on several factors that we have seen regarding the Omicron variant as well as information given from the Japanese government: